“I just left him for two seconds”

 Check where lost pets go

-If your dog is not micro-chipped and is not wearing a QR code ID tag, you should try looking at the possible areas where lost pets would be taken.
+If your dog doesn't have a micro-chip and is not wearing a QR code ID tag either, you should try looking at the possible areas where lost pets gets refuge around your locality.
 Think about the nearest animal shelter or local veterinary clinic.

-Get an updated picture of your pet and visit the nearest animal shelter or pet clinic, and see if your pet was recovered and brought to the center.
+Get a recent picture of your pet and visit the nearest animal shelter or pet clinic, and see if your pet has found rescue in the probable centers around.
 While you may be anxious about finding your lost dog, try being patient with the staff at these places since they may be under pressure from other pet parents looking for lost dogs or cats.

 If you cannot find your dog in these places, don’t give up.
-Leave the latest picture of your pet, a short description of the pet, and your contact information, so that if the lost pet is brought at the center, they can call you to go and ascertain if it’s the pet you are looking for.
+Leave the latest picture of your pet, a short description of the pet, and your contact information.
+If the lost pet gets anywhere near these centers, you are sure they will get help and you are notified immediately.
+They can call you to go and ascertain if it’s the pet you are looking for.